Congestive Heart Failure

 - When congestive heart failure is caused by chronic, uncontrolled high blood pressure (hypertension), aggressive blood pressure control will often improve this condition.

-- Heart muscle weakness that is due to longstanding, severe alcohol abuse can improve significantly with an abstinence from drinking any alcohol.
+- Heart muscle weakness that is due to longstanding, severe alcohol abuse can improve significantly with abstinence from drinking any alcohol.